8 Ways to Combat Dust in Your Powder Packaging Process

-7. Continuous Motion Packaging
+7. Continuous Motion Powder Packaging

 Packaging equipment can operate in either continuous or intermittent motion.
-Put simply, the film is always moving on a continuous motion machine.
+Put simply, the film is always moving in a continuous motion machine.
 On an intermittent motion machine, the film stops once per cycle to be sealed.

 The constant motion of the packaging film on continuous motion machines creates a constant downward flow of air.
-This means dust from the product is encouraged by the air flow to end up inside the package where it belongs.
+This means dust from the product is encouraged by the airflow to end up inside the package where it belongs.

-8. Proper Preventive Maintenance
+8. Proper Machine Preventive Maintenance

 While adding dust-controlling measures to your powder packaging process will go a long way to combating the ills of particulates wreaking havoc on your system, following a proper machine preventive maintenance schedule is the other important piece of the puzzle.